Data-driven feedforward control design for nonlinear systems: A control-oriented system identification approach: PROBLEM FORMULATION

 \section{PROBLEM FORMULATION}

-Since the mapping $\Phi$ in~\eqref{eq:System} is unknown, the feedforward control design is based on a model--based mapping $\hat{\Phi}$ as in~\eqref{eq:SystemModel}.
-This typically yields a two--step feedforward controller design procedure, consisting of an \emph{identification} step to fit the model~\eqref{eq:SystemModel} to the data~\eqref{eq:DataSetSystem}, and an \emph{inversion} step to compute the feedforward input.
-Although this approach is generally adopted in literature, see, e.g.,~\cite{Bolderman2023, Bolderman2022b, Bolderman2021, Aarnoudse2021}, a quantitative relation between the identification and the tracking error, respectively, is still missing.
-Hence, the first problem considered in this work is to establish a quantitative relation between the tracking error on one hand, and the identification error and inversion error on the other hand.
+Since the dynamics~$f$ in~\eqref{eq:SystemDynamics} is unknown, the feedforward control design is based on a model~$\hat{f}$ as in~\eqref{eq:ModelDynamics}.
+This typically yields a two--step feedforward controller design procedure, consisting of an \emph{identification} to fit the model~\eqref{eq:ModelDynamics} to the system~\eqref{eq:SystemDynamics} using the data $\{Y^d, R^d, U_{\textup{ff}}^d \}$, and an \emph{inversion} to find the feedforward input $U_{\textup{ff}}$ for which the output $\hat{Y}$ of the model~\eqref{eq:ModelDynamics} follows the reference $R$.